insected/bobbae_gcp-wiki/Composer.md

+# Composer Introduction

 Cloud Composer is a managed [Apache Airflow](https://airflow.apache.org/) service that helps you create, schedule, monitor and manage workflows.

 Cloud Composer automation helps you create Airflow environments quickly and use Airflow-native tools, such as the powerful Airflow web interface and command line tools, so you can focus on your workflows and not your infrastructure.

 [https://cloud.google.com/composer/docs](https://cloud.google.com/composer/docs)